Reds lift League Cup with dramatic win

 The left-wing cross by Ryan Curran was perfectly flighted and Gormley rose above his marker to place a header beyond Gareth Deane.

-Paddy McLaughlin's men continued to press and Gormely twice came close before fellow sub O'Neill grabbed the 91st-minute equaliser, with seven minutes if injury time having just been displayed, that took the game into extra-time.
+Paddy McLaughlin's men continued to press and Gormely twice came close before fellow sub O'Neill grabbed the 91st-minute equaliser, with seven minutes of injury time having just been displayed, that took the game into extra-time.

 Gormley headed on to the crossbar and O'Neill reacted quickest to stab home from close range.